Jochen Schmidt: Life

 In an interview with Deutschlandfunk Kultur, journalist Frank Meyer inquired with Schmidt about architecture being a dominant them of his novel A Job for Otto Kwant, (German Ein Auftrag für Otto Kwant) which appeared with the publisher C.H.
 Beck on 3 April 2019 in Munich.
 The author responded that architecture had always been one of the means for him to read and understand a city; once we inquire about a building in a city we don't know, we are confronted with our own incompetence, which brings us to ask and read more.
 "It is similar to botany: the more you know, the more you see."

+On September 12, 2022, the C.H.
+Beck publishing house published Schmidt's novel Phlox which tells the story of a family that takes one last vacation at a beloved house in the Oderbruch region of Eastern Germany.
+The novel received very favorable reviews in the German Press.
+The Frankfurter Allgemeine Zeitung called Phlox a "stylistically outstanding kaleidoscope of Eastern German childhood and of the present of unified Germany."
+Harald Eggebrecht emphasizes in Süddeutsche Zeitung the magical quality of Schmidt's narration, and praises especially the transition from idyllic memories to the darker aspects of the story.
+"As soon as Schmidt, without hesitation, digs up experiences of war and escape, the conditions of the survival of the people of Schmogrow and those who ended up there, the realities of Nazi rule and the horrors of Soviet occupation surface without any moralizing attitude.
+Schmidt sticks to his principle of uninterrupted storytelling which he doesn't disrupt or obscure with dishonestly profound musings or detached reflections."